 Your enquiry will be assessed to see whether we can help you.
 If your case is accepted we will arrange an appointment for you to visit the Legal Advice Centre.
 You will need to bring any documents relating to your legal issue with you to your appointment.
 If you are not based in London we can offer Skype and telephone interviews.

-The Legal Advice Centre is only open for appointments during term-time (October to May), we do not offer a drop-in advice service or provide advice by email.
-We aim to respond within two working days, but during times of high demand, this may take a little longer.
+The Legal Advice Centre is only open for appointments during term-time (October to May), we do not offer a drop-in advice service or provide advice by telephone.
+We aim to respond within three working days, but during times of high demand, this may take a little longer.
 We will always reply to your email or return your call.

 Who we help